Dr Ieva Jusionyte

 Email: maguisociales [dot] uba [dot] ar

-Dr. Magdalena López directs the Group of Social Studies on Paraguay (Grupo de Estudios Sociales sobre Paraguay-GESP) at the Institute of Latin American and Caribbean Research, University of Buenos Aires (UBA, Argentina), where she also has a position as a researcher.
+Dr. Magdalena López is an Argentinean researcher working at CONICET (National Scientific and Technical Research Council – Argentina).
+She directs the Group of Social Studies on Paraguay (Grupo de Estudios Sociales sobre Paraguay-GESP) at the Institute of Latin American and Caribbean Research, University of Buenos Aires (UBA, Argentina).
 She has a PhD in Social Science from UBA and she studied Political Science at the same university.
-She developed two areas of studies: Democracies and Dictatorships in Latin-America and Migration and Electoral Rights of Migrants, both specialising in the state of Paraguay.
-Additionally, she analyses the continuity between the dictator and the democracy in the oppressive system and the organisation of different institutions in Paraguay.
-She has been part of the University of Buenos Aires for more than 14 years, and she has specialized in Paraguay for more than 8, and she has been awarded with and UNFPA prize for her works about migration and human rights.
-She is also teaching at the University of Economics and Social Sciences (UCES) in Buenos Aires and she has taught courses over four different states: Paraguay, México, U.S. and Argentina.
-She has a researcher position at CONICET (Argentinean National Commission of scientific and technique research) and at Gino Germani Institute of UBA.
-She also has extensive connections with organisations and various migrant groups in Argentina who originated from border countries.
+She developed two areas of studies: Democracies and Dictatorships in Latin-America and Migration and Electoral Rights of Migrants, both specializing in the state of Paraguay.
+Additionally, she analyses the continuity between the dictator and the democracy in the oppressive system and the organization of different institutions in Paraguay.
+She has specialized in Paraguay since 2007, and she has been awarded UNFPA prize for her works about migration and human rights.
+She also has extensive connections with organizations and various migrant groups in Argentina who originated from border countries.

 R. Andrew Nickson

 Email: R [dot] A [dot] Nicksonbham [dot] ac [dot] uk (R [dot] A [dot] Nicksonbham [dot] ac [dot] uk)